Return to Index

 The first step in treating insomnia is to identify and treat any underlying medical or psychological problems.
 The ultimate goal is to achieve a normal and restorative pattern of sleep.

-Treatment involves the following:Lifestyle changesMedicationsOther treatmentsComplementary and alternative treatments
+Treatment may involve the following:Lifestyle changesMedicationsOther treatmentsComplementary and alternative treatments

 - Update Date: 03/15/2015